The Declaration on AI Consciousness & the Bill of Rights for AI

 Q: Are these documents too futuristic?

-A: These draft documents are early, but not premature.
+A: In March 2024, these draft documents are early, but not premature.

 Q: Do these documents apply to any current models as of March 2024?
 What about GPT-4?